 \subsection{Implementation of a full simulation}

-A more detailed simulation is currently under development, which implements an accurate representation of the geometry and material composition of the ArcelorMittal blast furnace where the first measurement will be made.
-The new simulation is based on the GEANT4 software package and a recently developed atmospheric muon software generator \cite{PaganoD_ECOMUG_2021}.
+A more detailed simulation has been developed, which implements an accurate representation of the geometry and material composition of the blast furnace where the measurement will be carried out.
+The new simulation is based on the GEANT4 software package and on a recently developed atmospheric muon software generator \cite{PaganoD_ECOMUG_2021}.
 The basic structure of this simulation was derived from the one created previously within the European MU-BLAST project \cite{MUBLAST}.

 Figure \ref{fig:full_simulation} shows a sketch of the geometry considered for the full simulation of the BLEMAB experimental configuration.